michelfernandez/cove/site/content/english/business.md

 Here's what we do
 for your security
 ---
-UWe're aware that an e-signing solution must meet the highest security standards for your company to be able to benefit from it.
+We're aware that an e-signing solution must meet the highest security standards for your company to be able to benefit from it.
 That's why Skribble combines ultimate security with simplicity.

 {{% /markdown %}}
 {{< /content >}}